aluxnimm/outlookcaldavsynchronizer/README.md

 If the installer is complaining about the missing Visual Studio 2010 Tools for Office Runtime, install it manually from [Microsoft Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=44074)

 ### Changelog ###

+#### 1.11.0 ####
+- New features
+	- Advanced Logging and configurable Synchronization Reports after each sync run.
+You can configure if reports should be generated for each sync run or only if errors or warnings occur and if the reports should be shown immediately after the sync run.
+You can also delete or zip reports from the Reports window.
+	- Support for Zoho Calendar, patch provided from Suki Hirata <thirata@outlook.com>
+- Bug fixes
+	- Factor out common mapping functions for events and tasks and map priority 1-9 according to RFC5545

 #### 1.10.0 ####
 - New features